 Introduction to Grain Elevator and Feed Mill Fires

-This awareness level module is designed to teach emergency responders the importance of preplanning for fires and other emergencies involving grain elevators and feed mills.
 This program is a must for fire companies that have these facilities in their response districts.
 Understanding the many hazards in these facilities and how to properly and improperly manage a fire involving grain dusts can mean the difference between life and death.
 A tour of a local facility will reinforce classroom discussions and demonstrations.

 emergency responders (fire, rescue, EMS, police, 911 dispatchers)